 ONI LASANA was born and nurtured with a love of music, poetry, storytelling and people in the Strawberry Mansion section of North Philadelphia.
 Her mother Maria, a businesswoman in the fashion industry, also sang 1st soprano with the Negro Opera Ensemble of Philadelphia.
 Her father a master mason by trade, was a Renaissance man, charming raconteur and people person.

-As a teen, Oni danced with "Crazy Armand" as one of "go-go girls" for WDAS RADIO'S Rock & Rolls shows & Motown Revue's at the Uptown Theater.
+As a teen, Oni danced with "Crazy Armand" McKissick, as one of the "go-go girls" for WDAS RADIO'S Rock & Rolls shows & Motown Revue's at the Uptown Theater.
 Oni's biographical short-story, "Rock & Rollin' at the Uptown Theater" was a winning story for the Benjamin Franklin Autobiography Project.

 Oni graduated in business from West Catholic Girls High School of Philadelphia.
 Employed by Fidelity Bank, she went on vacation to Los Angeles and fell in love with the palm trees!
 After moving to Los Angeles (for the weather - it was little opportunity in the performing arts, for people of color in the early 70's) Oni was employed in the fashion industry in sales, a window dresser and customer stylist for the Amber Family of Hollywood, California.

 Mentored by Danny Sims of Cayman Music, led her to a career in the music industry.
 First employed as a receptionist and later in the Music Publishing Department for the Partridge Family TV Show's, Every Little Tune Publishing Division at the Wes Farrell Organization, Recording and Music Publishing Co. aka Chelsea Records in Los Angeles.
-Chelsea Records was also home to British artist Lulu and R&B group, New York City of the hit, "I'm Doing Fine Now...without you baby."
+Chelsea Records was also home to British artist Lulu and R&B group, New York City of the R & B hit, "I'm Doing Fine Now...without you baby."

-A natural instinct for spotting talent and a gifted ear for picking hit songs, Oni discovered a submitted demo while employed at Chelsea Records.
+A natural instinct for spotting talent and a gifted ear for hit songs, Oni discovered a submitted demo while employed at Chelsea Records.
 It led to her promotion to A&R as she promoted Billboard's #1 R&B hit of 1973, "Be Thankful For What You Got" by William DeVaughn.
 While employed at Chelsea Records, she was invited and traveled to Jamaica to assist artists in retaining publishing rights.
 She became a pioneer in the publishing and promotion of reggae music.